PavanRangani/docs/docs/prd/limited-partnership/wire-instruction.md

 ## Add Funding Account
 ### System Rule
 - Admin or non-admin both users are able to add funding accounts.
-- Allows adding a funding account for investors having SLOA is True.
+- User can't be add funding account until wire instruction available.
 - Funding account is not a mandatory field.
 - Users can able to select Checking type banking accounts and Investment Accounts for the selected entity in the funding account.
+- When user removes the Funding Account, system will reset the value of SLOA.

 ### UX Rule
+- When current instruction is not available, the pencil icon of Funding Account is shown disabled.
+On hover, it shows tooltip message.
-- On hover of Investor having SLOA is True, shows the button `Add Account`.
+- On hover of Investor, shows the pencil icon.
-- On click of button, opens a dialog where users can select funding.
+- On click of icon, opens a dialog where users can select funding.
 - Account type
     - It's a radio button.
 Values are: Banking & Investment
     - Default `Banking` option is selected.